 Ann became interested in fair trade after witnessing the direct impact of small business on marginalized slum communities in Bangkok, Thailand.
 After returning to the USA, she helped start a fair trade retail store in her hometown.

 Rachel L. Spence | Engagement Manager

-Rachel joined the Fair Trade Federation in June 2016 as Engagement Manager.
-She is responsible for FTF communications, public engagement, as well as advocacy for fair trade principles and practices.
+Rachel joined the Fair Trade Federation in 2016 as the FTF’s Engagement Manager.
+She is responsible for communications, member/public engagement, online presence, and digital & print publications.

 Patricia Pearson, Chair

 Fair Trade Sales